-7.1 This report updates the Committee and will be reported to Cabinet in December, and fulfils the requirement to submit an annual/half yearly report in the form prescribed in the Treasury Management Code of Practice.
+7.1 This report fulfils the requirement to submit an annual/half yearly report in the form prescribed in the Treasury Management Code of Practice.
 The key principles of security, liquidity and yield are still relevant.
 Officers are currently investigating further opportunities within the strategy to increase investment income whilst minimising costs and maintaining security.